Ato Ampah

-Ato Bondze Ampah (born 22 April 2006) is a professional footballer who plays as a winger for Premier League club Chelsea.
+Ato Bondze Ampah (born 22 April 2006) is a professional footballer who plays as a winger for EFL Championship club Stoke City.
 Born in Ghana, he is a youth international for England.

 Club career

+Chelsea

-Born in Ghana, Ampah joined Chelsea at the age of eleven.
+Born in Ghana, Ampah moved to London, England with his family at the age of seven and began playing grassroots football.
+He joined the Chelsea academy at under-11 level in 2016.
 On 28 April 2023, Ampah signed his professional contract with Chelsea.
 On 12 December 2024, having been selected as part of a young squad for the 2024–25 UEFA Conference League league phase match against Astana, Ampah made his professional debut as a second-half substitute.

+Stoke City

+On 2 February 2026, Ampah joined Championship club Stoke City for an undisclosed fee, signing a three-and-a-half year contract.

 International career

 Ampah has represented England at under-18 level.
 He is also eligible to represent Ghana.

 On 14 November 2025, Ampah made his England U20 during a 1–1 draw with Japan at the Eco-Power Stadium.